lasp/lasp-datepicker/README.md

 ### Production URLs

-This project does not have its own production URL as it is a plugin for other web applications, namely WebTCAD and LISIRD.
+This project does not have its own production URL as it is a plugin for other web applications.

 ### Architecture